kataras/iris/view/README.md

 Iris supports 6 template engines out-of-the-box, developers can still use any external golang template engine, as `context/context#ResponseWriter()` is an `io.Writer`.

-All of these five template engines have common features with common API, like Layout, Template Funcs, Party-specific layout, partial rendering and more.
+All of these six template engines have common features with common API, like Layout, Template Funcs, Party-specific layout, partial rendering and more.

 - The standard html, its template parser is the [golang.org/pkg/html/template/](https://golang.org/pkg/html/template/)